kayal2805/Microbiome_project/README.md

 ---

-## Presentation Files

-A 10-minute undergraduate-friendly presentation was prepared with the important plots and key results.

-Suggested slide order:

-1. Title
-2. Background
-3. Dataset and study design
-4. Bioinformatics workflow
-5. Alpha diversity
-6. Microbial distribution
-7. Beta diversity and PERMANOVA
-8. Genetic diversity using COI tree
-9. Integrated interpretation
-10. Conclusion and thank you

----

 ## Author

 Prepared as an undergraduate-friendly bioinformatics project on microbial and genetic diversity of medaka fish under osmotic stress.